salamf/Acronym-Logger/README.md

 ## Running AcronLog

-Ensure this repo is cloned into a local repository:
+Ensure this repository is cloned into a local directory (git clone https://github.com/salamf/Acronym-Logger.git)

-Then, in the project directory, you can run:
+Then, in the project directory, you can run the folowing

 ### `npm start`

-Runs the app in the development mode.\
+Runs the app in the development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).

-To learn React, check out the [React documentation](https://reactjs.org/).

-### Code Splitting

-This section has moved here: [https://facebook.github.io/create-react-app/docs/code-splitting](https://facebook.github.io/create-react-app/docs/code-splitting)

-### Analyzing the Bundle Size

-This section has moved here: [https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size](https://facebook.github.io/create-react-app/docs/analyzing-the-bundle-size)

-### Making a Progressive Web App

-This section has moved here: [https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app](https://facebook.github.io/create-react-app/docs/making-a-progressive-web-app)

-### Advanced Configuration

-This section has moved here: [https://facebook.github.io/create-react-app/docs/advanced-configuration](https://facebook.github.io/create-react-app/docs/advanced-configuration)
+### What is it?
+AcronLog is a convenient web application that enables users to create, view, and manage acronym definitions.

-### Deployment
+### How it works

-This section has moved here: [https://facebook.github.io/create-react-app/docs/deployment](https://facebook.github.io/create-react-app/docs/deployment)

-### `npm run build` fails to minify

-This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)
+Users can create acronyms by specifying a maximum length of 10 characters for the acronym and 60 characters for its definition.
+The application ensures that empty acronyms cannot be created, and all created acronyms are stored in a database for easy retrieval.
+Users can search for an acronym and view its definition.
+If the search yields no result, the application displays "Not found."
+Additionally, users can delete an acronym, and the application removes it from the database.
+AcronLog is an easy-to-use web application that streamlines the process of managing acronyms.